 – – –—– – – –

-The young man’s smile was tightlipped.
-“You start off the same way every time,” he replied.
+Despite the blood, the young man’s smile was tightlipped.
 “What do you honestly expect me to say?”

 Apparently, anything but that.
-The slap across his face made sure he knew it.
+The next slap across his face made sure he knew it.

-“Answer the question,” Commander Salis Azor suggested, restraining his tone to keep from drawing undue attention from the soldiers outside the guard tower.
+“Answer the question,” Commander Salis Azor growled, restraining his tone to keep from drawing undue attention from the soldiers outside the guard tower.

 Not that it mattered.
 Every guard in Kelmar knew who this slave was, and none would be surprised that Azor had singled him out for some sort of punishment.
 Again.